n256Coding/crypto-coin-app/README.md

 # SOLiGence Intelli Coin Trader
 This application is an innovative tool designed for investors.
-It uses four distinct forecasting models to predict the potential profit or loss from an investment over a given period.
+It uses five distinct forecasting models to predict the potential profit or loss from an investment over a given period.
 By providing these insights, the application empowers users to make informed investment decisions based on the projected returns.
 It’s not just about tracking investments, but about optimizing them for the future.

 ## Prerequisites
 In order to run this application, please ensure following dependencies met.
 Its recommended to perform these steps in a new python virtual environment.